By Carla Ezell

 Bringing it all together: measuring success is an inside job.
 It's personal and different for everyone.
 It is not so much goal oriented as it is health oriented.

 “Success is liking yourself, liking what you’re doing and liking how you do it”.
 Maya Angelou

 Carla is a performer, playwrite, director, blogger and entrepreneur from Burlington County, New Jersey.
-She joined The Bridge PHL's team in 2017, and works behind the scenes in everything from web design to photography to social media management.
-Her background in Psychology, Social Sciences and nearly two decades experience in Business Administration, Christian Ministries, and Worship Arts, gives Carla a unique perspective that helps further The Bridge PHL's mission and opens dialogues on self-love, women's empowerment, racial equality and the power of black girl magic.
+She joined The Bridge PHL's team in 2017, and has worked behind the scenes in everything from web design to photography to social media management.
+Her background in Psychology, Social Sciences and nearly two decades experience in Business Administration, Christian Ministries, and Worship Arts, gives Carla a unique perspective that has helped further The Bridge PHL's mission and opens dialogues on self-love, women's empowerment, racial equality and the power of black girl magic.
 Check out her blog and the entire Living With Purpose series here.

 Your comment will be posted after it is approved.